-- 28.02 During the finals, simultaneous or delayed transmissions on public screens outside the hall in which a match is played (e.g. in another hall of the host or in a public place anywhere) may be authorised, subject to: - a. a licence being granted by UEFA, - b. authorisation being granted by the rights-holding broadcaster in the territory of the screening and the public authorities.
+- 27.02 For the finals, simultaneous or delayed transmissions on public screens outside the hall in which a match is played (e.g. in another hall of the host association or in a public place anywhere) may be authorised, subject to: - a. a licence being granted by UEFA, - b. authorisation being granted by the rights-holding broadcaster in the territory of the screening and the public authorities.